In April of 2021, The Wildcat Sanctuary welcomed 11 year old cheetah brothers, Kitu and Lavani.

 Our first priority is, and has always been, rescuing privately-owned wild cats in need.
-But when we have available habitat space that isn’t currently being used by our rescues, we are happy to help other exotic cats who would benefit from life at our sanctuary.
+But when we have available habitat space that isn’t currently being used by our rescues, we’re happy to help other exotic cats who would benefit from life at our sanctuary.

 These elderly cheetah brothers were retired from an AZA-accredited zoo where they were part of the Survival Species Plan (SSP), an international program which ensures the survival of certain species which are threatened or endangered in the wild, and needed a permanent retirement home.

-Since individualized care is at the forefront of everything we do, we will also be adding more covered and heated outdoor areas so these brothers will be comfortable year-round.
+Since individualized care is at the forefront of everything we do, we will also have winter housing with larger indoor spaces for them during the winter months.

 Are these the first cats from a zoo we’ve provided a home for?

 No, these cheetahs aren’t the first cats we’ve helped from reputable zoos.
 Cougar Max came to us after a flood damaged his zoo enclosure beyond repair.
 And when the country of Argentina decided to turn their zoos into educational eco-parks, their seven lions came to us to live out their days.
 Tiger brothers Jeremy and Simon also arrived here after their zoo agreed to no longer breed white tigers per AZA guidelines.